flyerhzm/rails_best_practices/README.md

 Install
 -------

-rails_best_practices gem is rewritten based on ripper instead of ruby_parser to support ruby 1.9 new syntax.
+rails_best_practices gem is rewritten based on ripper instead of ruby_parser from 1.0.0 to support ruby 1.9 new syntax.

 Ruby 1.9